Finding a Cure

 A large-scale expansion and renovation project at UPEI’s Atlantic Veterinary College includes the development of a $20 million, 57,000 sq ft research complex.
 The new AVC Research Complex provides superb infrastructure and space for AVC's highly collaborative research agenda.
 Research centres such as the Atlantic Centre for Comparative Biomedical Research, the Center for Aquatic Health Sciences, and the AVC Lobster Science Centre are housed within the new research complex.

-Situated in close proximity are several outstanding research and academic institutions including; the PEI Health Research Institute, the Atlantic Canada Network on Bioactive Compounds, the Bio Food Tech, Agriculture and Agri-Food Canada’s Research Centre, and Canada’s Smartest Kitchen.
+Situated in close proximity are several outstanding research and academic institutions including; the PEI Health Research Institute, Bio Food Tech, Agriculture and Agri-Food Canada’s Research Centre, and Canada’s Smartest Kitchen.

 In 2011, the provincial government created the BioCommons Industrial park with centralized manufacturing space for companies.
 Plans are to expand the physical infrastructure to include accelerators and incubators to continue helping companies commercialize new products.